 Video header bidding is a process of making a publisher’s video ad inventory available to multiple demand sources.
 The process is designed as a solution to the traditional waterfall process earlier used to sell video ad inventory.
 In waterfall, a publisher’s video ad server is required to make ad calls to demand partners one after another causing latency and reduced yield.

 The concept of video header bidding is similar to header bidding in display advertising, but with different execution.

-The two ways to conduct video header bidding are client side and server side video header bidding.
-Just like header bidding, video header bidding involves a header bidding wrapper to conduct the auction.
+The two ways to conduct video header bidding are client-side and server-side video header bidding.
+Just like header bidding, it involves a header bidding wrapper to conduct the auction.
 Video header bidding sounds a lot like header bidding in display advertising.
 However, the working process is quite different.